Mobile Technology Innovations for Competitive Advantage

 6. The ability to deploy devices that have been designed for durability and user comfort.

-7. The ability to allow users to focus all of their effort on the task at hand through the integration of sensors that improve ease of use.
+7. The ability to allow users to focus all of their efforts on the task at hand through the integration of sensors that improve ease of use.

 8. The ability to manage all mobile devices from a central remote location.

 Collection & Delivery Operations – Time-Critical Service Levels